Democracy and the democratic process are two terms that often go hand in hand.

-In addition are the freedoms of speech and association.
+In addition, are the freedoms of speech and association.
 Freedom of speech appeals to reason with the reason being the basis of democracy.
 Freedom of association conceives parties (groups with similar interests consolidating to formulate policies and to meet common ends).
-None of the freedoms are secured without rule of law and independent judiciary.
+None of the freedoms are secured without the rule of law and an independent judiciary.